Uterine Fibroids | Causes, Symptoms, Diagnosis & Treatment

 • More frequent urination, caused by pressure on the bladder

-Although most fibroids do not cause problems, some complications may occur.
+Although most fibroids do not cause significant problems, certain complications may occur.
 In fibroids attached to the uterus by a stemlike structure, twisting of the stem may cause acute pain, nausea, fever, and vaginal bleeding.
 Sometimes, a fibroid may become infected.
 In very rare cases, tissues in the fibroid may change and become cancerous.
 In rare instances, a very large fibroid may cause unusual swelling of the abdomen and infertility.
-If you experience any of these symptoms, see your doctor immediately.
+See your doctor immediately if you experience any of these uterine fibroid symptoms.

 How is Uterine Fibroid Diagnosed?

-• Hysterosalpingography - a special X-ray test where a dye in injected into the uterus and Fallopian tubes to detect abnormal changes in their size and shape
+• Hysterosalpingography: A special X-ray test where a dye is injected into the uterus and Fallopian tubes to detect abnormal changes in their size and shape.

 What are the Treatment Options for Uterine Fibroid?